ibudasov/sleeper/README.md

 - 👌 nice composer aliases for commands, so I can run all the tests or install the whole project with one simple command
 - 👌 setting up test coverage tool (nothing special, just using PHPUnit + XDebug)
 - 👌 setting up contract tests with test database and [fixtures](https://github.com/hautelook/AliceBundle)
-- Docker (Compose) to wrap codebase in the container and database in separate container
+- 👌 Docker (Compose) to wrap codebase in the container and database in separate container
 - Kubernetes to be able to scale
 - Swagger docs

 Commands
 --------

+docker-compose
+- `composer compose:install` -- install the API and ES (will be running at the end)
+- `composer compose:run` -- run the API and ES
+- `composer compose:stop` -- stop the API and ES
+- `composer compose:destroy` -- destroy the API and ES

-with docker
+docker
 - `composer docker:install` -- install the API
 - `composer docker:run` -- start the server
 - `composer docker:test` -- run all the tests
 - `composer docker:test:unit` -- run unit tests (fast)
 - `composer docker:test:contract` -- run contact test based on Symfony crawler (slow)

-docker-compose
-- `docker-compose up` -- run the project with elasticsearch

 without docker, with proper local env
 - `composer install` -- install the API